Elasticity

 Exy = % change in Qd of good X / % change in price of good Y

-The sign does the classifying.
-Positive Exy means the goods are substitutes (Coke and Pepsi, Uber and Lyft).
-When one gets more expensive, buyers switch to the other.
-Negative Exy means complements (printers and ink cartridges, hot dogs and buns).
-Cheaper printers drive more ink sales.
-A value near zero means the goods are unrelated.
+The plus or minus sign tells you the category.
+If the result (Exy) is positive, the goods are substitutes (Coke and Pepsi, Uber and Lyft) — if one gets pricier, people switch to the other.
+A negative Exy means they are complements (printers and ink, hot dogs and buns) — cheaper printers mean more ink is bought.
+A result close to zero means the goods aren't really linked.

 Elasticity and the AP Exam